 - Grand Award: American Council of Engineering Companies, 2010

-- Award for Excellence: Urban Land Institute, 2011
+- Award for Excellence: The Americas: the Urban Land Institute, 2011

 - Best in North America: Institute for Transportation & Development Policy, 2013

 "Bus rapid transit...can not only spur development, but can do so far more efficiently than light rail and streetcars, according to a study due out later this month from the Institute for Transportation and Development Policy."

 For media inquiries about the HealthLine, please contact:

 How the Project was financed